-With holiday travel just around the corner, I wanted to re-share this blog post in case you have a flight (or any sort of travel) planned with a baby.
+With holiday travel just around the corner, I wanted to re-share this blog post in case you plan on flying with baby.
 Mal and I were (totally) clueless during our first couple of flights with Quinn.
 We’ve since flown across the country more than a half dozen times with him, and it gets easier and easier every time, but I still remember one of our first flights to Seattle and, holy cow, we were a hot mess.
 Anyway, I hope you find these tips helpful!

 Ok, here we go.
 I broke this post up into four sections (before you travel, at the airport, on the airplane, at your destination) to help organize the information.
 Our trip went fairly well, but, of course, there were some things we would do differently the next time we fly with Quinn.
 I made sure to note those below.
 I hope you find this post helpful!